langmead-lab/snapcount/external_tests/README.md

-This will serve for now for smoke testing the output of `snapr` against Snaptron directly.
+This will serve for now for smoke testing the output of `snapcount` against Snaptron directly.

 It takes ~1m to run (on Stingray at least):